 The roots of Pro Se individuals representing themselves run very deep and place requirements on the courts, the legislature and government as a whole from dismissing legitimate pro se claims based on inadvertent errors and violations of obscure and confusing procedures.
-The foundation of due process as understood by the American colonists was an order of the British King in the thirteenth century.
+The foundation of due process as understood by the American colonists was the Magna Carta (or a decree of the British King in the thirteenth century cited below).

 Iannaccone v.
 Law, 142 F.3d 553 (2d Cir.
-1998) cited by the court in this matter in reference to pro se representation states:
+1998) indirectly cited by the court in this matter in reference to pro se representation states: